 There are more operators that could be used to filter entries.
-Check history-ws API documentation to check out all possible operators.
+Check History API documentation to check out all possible operators and other filters.

 5.4 Data Flows

 5.4.1 What is data flow?

 It's a sequence of functional blocks to process incoming device messages.
 With a flow you can dynamically analyze each new message in order to apply validations, infer information and trigger actions or notifications.